OlleKahreZall/Web-scraping-cryptocurrencies/README.md

 * This spider has fetched each cryptocurrency's data from its first day were documented on the cryptocurrency market (according to [coinmarketcap.com](https://coinmarketcap.com/)) to the 2nd of December.
 * In total, more than 800 000 data points have been extracted.

-I used google crhome as web browser and the selenium_scrapy module in this project.
+I used google chrome as web browser and the selenium_scrapy module in this project.
 Thus, the following were inserted in the settings.py file (which is generated when the spider is constructed):

 ```
 from shutil import which